satyagraha/gfm_viewer/README.md

 customised via menu _Window_ -> _Preferences_ -> _GFM Viewer_.
 On that dialog page, properties may be set
 as follows:

+* _Use Temp dir_: by default formatted HTML files are stored in the original markdown file's directory, thus enabling relative local links and images to work properly;
+select this option to instead have them in the user's temporary directory
 * _API URL_: specifies an alternate URL for GitHub API calls (typically for corporate users only)
 * _Username/Password_: a limit of 60 updates per hour is imposed by GitHub for unauthenticated usage of their markdown rendering API, so provide GitHub credentials in these fields to have this